mintlies/DATA3010-Final-Project/README.md

-# DATA3010-Final-Project
+# Predicting a Student's Academic Success or Dropout
+## Roselle Deinla & Andrea Nguyen

-The final project of my third year Data Science course.
-This is a case study on predicting a student's academic success or failure.
+This is a case study on building a model to predict whether a student who is currently enrolled at a post-secondary institution will graduate or decide to dropout.